Activate your rewards here ›

 Remember: With the “Click to Cancel” rule, you only get one chance at a retention offer.
 Make it the right one.

 Ready to implement a compliant, effective retention strategy that captures valuable member insights?
-Contact our team today.
+Get a demo today!

 This article is for informational purposes only and does not constitute legal advice.
 Gym owners should consult with legal counsel to ensure their specific cancellation processes comply with the FTC rule and any applicable state laws.